resolvetosavelives/benchmarks/README.md

 We may want to do the same with staging to mirror production.
 The slots share the same resources so it would not increase costs, only complexity.

+## Infrastructure

+We manage whatever infrastructure we can with Terraform.
+We are somewhat limited by World Health Organization permissions, which prevent our creation of certain pieces of the infrastructure.
+These manually created pieces are mentioned in the terraform config where necessary.

+See [config/terraform/README.md](config/terraform/README.md) for more details.

 ## CI/CD

 Continuous builds and deployment are handled by [Azure DevOps](https://dev.azure.com/WHOHQ/IHRBENCHMARK).